Kaoticz/Skills-Showcase/README.md

 A library offering implementations of various **data structures**.
 Being my first project, it was conceived to refine my proficiency in the C programming language.
 It includes generic implementations of an **object** type, a **list**, and a **linked list**.

+### Java

+#### [Nekollector]

+A desktop application designed to display and download images of catgirls from 3 different APIs.
+It allows the user to browse through random catgirl images and save them locally to their computer.
+- **JavaFX** is used as the UI framework.
+- **Jackson** is used to generate the application's settings file in JSON.
+- **Maven** is used to build and deploy the application.

 ### Javascript

 #### [Embed-Visualizer]